 The California courts understand the importance of translating forms and documents so that LEP individuals have greater access to the courts' services.
 The Superior Court of California, County of Napa currently uses Judicial Council forms and instructional materials translated into commonly used languages.

-- These translated forms are available at the court's Web site for internal use and are available to the public at www.courtinfo.ca.gov/selfhelp/languages as well as at the court's self-help center - The court has translated the following documents into other languages:
+These translated forms are available at the court's Web site for internal use and are available to the public at https://selfhelp.courts.ca.gov as well as at the court's self-help center.